 Not all cholesterol is bad.
-Your body actually need some cholesterol to help produce important hormones and to help digest food.
+Your body actually needs some cholesterol to produce important hormones and to digest food.
 High-density lipoprotein (HDL) cholesterol is considered to be good cholesterol because it can help remove some LDL from the bloodstream.
 Too much LDL can clog the arteries.
 This is known as atherosclerosis.

 There are several different types of statins.
-Some are more potent than others.
-This is helpful because one statin may not be enough to lower your LDL levels to a healthy target.
-Another type may be able to do the job.
+Like all medications, what works for one person may not work for another.
+This is important because one statin may not be effective enough to manage your cholesterol.
+Another type may be needed to do the job.

-Determining the right dosage for you can also take some experimentation.
-People taking statins usually start with a low dose, unless their LDL numbers are sky high.
-From there, the dose can be increased.
+Determining the right medication and dosage for you can also take some experimentation.
+People taking statins usually start with the dose recommended for their health issues.
 If you’re experiencing side effects, doses can be lowered to reduce or eliminate complications.

 Omega-3 fatty acids are essential fatty acids.
 That means that omega-3s should be a part of everyone’s regular diet.
-They are associated with cholesterol improvement, a reduced risk of abnormal heart rhythms, and better overall heart health.
+Research suggests that regular intake is associated with cholesterol improvement, a reduced risk of abnormal heart rhythms, and better overall heart health.

 Omega-3s contain the key ingredients eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Adults should aim for a daily intake of EPA and DHA of 0.3 to 0.5 grams.
+Adults should aim for a daily intake of EPA and DHA of at least .25 grams and no more than 2 grams without doctor recommendation due to risk of bleeding.
 Some plant oils, nuts, and seeds contain alpha-linolenic acid (ALA), which can be converted to EPA and DHA in the body.
-A daily ALA intake of 0.8 to 1.1 grams is also advised if you’re getting your omega-3s from non-fish sources.
+The Office of Dietary Supplements advises a daily ALA intake of 1.1 grams for nonpregnant adult women and 1.6 grams for men for those getting omega-3s from non-fish sources.

 Statins are prescription drugs.
 Your doctor will decide whether you should begin statin therapy, as well as the type of statin and dosage that’s right for you.

 Statins are appropriate for people with moderate to high LDL levels or other cardiovascular disease risks.
-Risks can include the following:
+These risks can include the following:

-The American Heart Association recommends statin therapy if you have an LDL cholesterol level of 70 to 189 milligrams per deciliter.
-It’s also recommended if you have a 7.5 percent or higher risk of a heart attack or stroke within 10 years.
-Adults with an LDL of 190 milligrams per deciliter should also be considered for statin therapy.
+The American Heart Association recommends statin therapy if you have an LDL cholesterol level of 70 to 189 milligrams per deciliter (mg/dL) and you have diabetes.
+The association also recommends this therapy if you have a 7.5 percent or higher risk of a heart attack or stroke within the next 10 years.
+Any adult with an LDL of 190 mg/dL should also be considered for statin therapy.

-Omega-3 fatty acids can be found in over-the-counter supplements.
+Omega-3 fatty acids are available as over-the-counter supplements.
 They’re also found in high concentrations in certain foods, including:

 - cold-water fatty fish, such as salmon and tuna